zencart/documentation/content/user/products/product_notification.md

 **Sending Notifications**
 The product-notification system is not automatic.
 You have to send notices to the people who have opted to be notified.
 It is NOT to any product-changes you might make in the admin area.

-To send notifications to those who have signed up, go to **Admin->Tools->Newsletter/Notification Manager**.
+To send notifications to those who have signed up, go to **Admin > Tools > Newsletter/Notification Manager**.
 Then create a newsletter/notice, choose product-notification as the type.
 When sending, it will ask you which products your notice applies to.
 Select, and send.